St Andrew's Presbyterian Church, Rockhampton: Second church building

-The interior walls of St Andrew's were originally painted a dark "French" grey and the channel arch and window facings were "pure" white and the pews were of Queensland Pine.
-The church was lit by two "sunlights" and twelve gas brackets.
+The interior walls of the former St Andrew's Church were originally painted a dark "French" grey and the channel arch and window facings were "pure" white and the pews were of Queensland Pine.
+The former church was lit by two "sunlights" and twelve gas brackets.
 The interior remained incomplete until the pipe organ was installed and officially opened on 29 June 1900.
-The organ was built by Sydney firm Charles Richardson & Co to the specifications of the St Andrew's organist, Frank Kavanagh, and to the design of LS Robertson.
-In 1897, a bell was donated to the church by John R Palmer of Brisbane, possibly the son of John Palmer, the first Mayor of Rockhampton.
-The bell, cast in London, commemorates Queen Victoria's Diamond Jubilee (1837–97) and sits exposed at the south-west corner of the church.
+The organ was built by Sydney firm Charles Richardson & Co to the specifications of the St Andrew's organist, Frank Kavanagh, and to the design of L. S. Robertson.
+In 1897, a bell was donated to the church by John R. Palmer of Brisbane, possibly the son of John Palmer, the first Mayor of Rockhampton.
+The bell, cast in London, commemorates Queen Victoria's Diamond Jubilee (1837–97) and sits exposed at the south-west corner of the former church.

-By 1925, it was noted that the church required underpinning due to foundation movement.
-In 1926, new communion furniture was installed and dedicated in the church.
-In 1939 the congregation approved a plan to render the exterior of the church, and an appeal was launched in 1940 to pay for it.
+By 1925, it was noted that the former church required underpinning due to foundation movement.
+In 1926, new communion furniture was installed and dedicated in the former church.
+In 1939 the congregation approved a plan to render the exterior of the former church, and an appeal was launched in 1940 to pay for it.
 In 1947 the fixtures and fittings were changed to allow for a new position for the pulpit, communion furniture and choir seats.
 A choir room was also built at this time.
 Between 1947 and 1971, the stained glass windows were installed.
 In 1981, a structural survey of the building was conducted, in response to which a substantial program of works was undertaken in 1984.
-The church was closed for several months, and these works included laying a concrete apron around the exterior of the building; constructing a new roof and floor; inserting additional tie rods; repainting the exterior, and demolishing the bell tower.
+The former church was closed for several months, and these works included laying a concrete apron around the exterior of the building; constructing a new roof and floor; inserting additional tie rods; repainting the exterior, and demolishing the bell tower.

-A tender of £1,860 by PC Hook for the construction of a concrete building (the adjacent St Andrew's Hall) was accepted, and the Sunday School was officially opened on 18 July 1936 as part of the 75th celebrations.
+A tender of £1,860 by P. C. Hook for the construction of a concrete building (the adjacent St Andrew's Hall) was accepted, and the Sunday School was officially opened on 18 July 1936 as part of the 75th celebrations.
 The old manse, which was located on the site of the new hall, was sold for removal for £210.